‘Find an apprenticeship’ service live from May

-New ‘Find an apprenticeship’ system will be National Apprenticeship Service’s sole search facility for apprenticeship vacancies from May.
+New ‘Find an apprenticeship’ system will be National Apprenticeship Service’s only search facility for apprenticeship vacancies from May 2015.

 Launched in December 2014, the new ‘Find an apprenticeship’ system system has been designed to give users a more effective way to search and apply.
 They will also be able to gain quick and easy access to the system on mobile devices, which is something the old system was unable to do at speed.